classgraph/classgraph/README.md

 ### Strong encapsulation

-The JDK has enforced strong encapsulation since JDK 16, so it is always in force for ClassGraph 5.x, which requires JDK 17.
+The JDK has enforced strong encapsulation since JDK 16, so it is always in force for ClassGraph, which requires JDK 17.
 By default, ClassGraph will not be able to find the classpath of your project if both of the following are true:

 * You are using a legacy classloader (rather than the module system)
 * Your classloader does not expose its classpath via a public field or method (i.e. the full classpath can only be determined by reflection of private fields or methods).

-If ClassGraph cannot find your classes, and the same code worked under ClassGraph 4.x on JDK 15 or earlier, you have probably run into this problem.
+If ClassGraph finds none of your classes, and your runtime environment uses a classloader of that kind, this is the likely cause.

 The fix is to add [Narcissus](https://github.com/toolfactory/narcissus) to your project as an extra dependency: